This article was written by Lemberg Law staff, and reviewed by Sergei Lemberg, the managing attorney of Lemberg Law.

 Phone Number: 1-800-849-9791

 Absolutely.
+You can sue a debt collector.
 Here are some Sample Cases against filed in Federal Court

 In December 2008, in the United States District Court for the Western District of Pennsylvania, a judge issued a Memorandum Opinion and Order on Summary Judgement in a case alleging Williams & Fudge had violated provisions of the FDCPA.
 In this case, a Williams& Fudge collection agent had obtained via skip tracing a phone number he assumed belonged to the plaintiff.
 In fact, the phone number belonged to the plaintiff’s estranged father.
 Initially, the collection agent had left a voice message at the number without identifying himself as a debt collector.
 Eventually, the collection agent made contact with the plaintiff’s estranged father, and after an initial erroneous identification, began discussing the details of the debt.
 When it became clear that the plaintiff’s father was unsure why he was receiving the call, the collection agent attempted to identify him by Social Security Number, at which point the plaintiff’s father informed the collection agent that he should be speaking to his son.
 Once the agent discovered the mistake, he continued discussing the debt, including asking for information about how to reach the plaintiff.
 The plaintiff charged that this conduct violated the FDCPA’s provisions that “any debt collector communicating with any person other than the consumer for the purpose of acquiring location information about the consumer shall…not state that such consumer owes any debt”; that “a debt collector may not communicate, in connection with the collection of any debt, with any person other than the consumer”; and that a debt collector must “disclose in the initial oral communication that the debt collector is attempting to collect a debt and any information obtained will be used to collect the debt.”
 The judge in this case found that Williams & Fudge had violated all of these provisions as a matter of law, and granted the plaintiff‘s motion for summary judgement.
 Williams & Fudge’s objected that the violation was the result of “bona fide error,” but their motion for summary judgement was denied, and their objection was set for trial.